bukka/php-fann/README.md

 ### Windows

-Precompiled binary `dll` libraries for php-fann and libfann are available on [the official Windows download site for PECL packages](http://windows.php.net/downloads/pecl/releases/fann/).
+Precompiled binary `dll` libraries for php-fann and libfann are available on [the PECL fann page](http://pecl.php.net/package/fann).
 The compiled version of libfann is 2.2.

 ## Examples